IT-for-Change/ecube-data-collection/README.md

     * the unique id for the audio activity in the ELL,
     * the id of the course to which the activity belongs,
     * the audio file name

-The default setting for the tool is `audio`, specified as `ecube.collectscope = audio` in the configuration.

 All of the collected data is packaged into a single tar.gz file.